Latest News

 The sandbox that wasn't safe

-A DSPM sensor caught it and the team corrected the problem.
-But detection isn't prevention, and Bansal knows it.
-"In the first place, how do we avoid it?
-An obvious answer for that is not always clear."
-In that example, the root cause wasn't a misconfigured tool.
-It was human behavior compounding a permissioning gap.
-In practice, users copy production data into sandboxes, reuse credentials, or point tools directly at prod because it's easier, Bansal said.
+A DSPM sensor might catch it.
+The team corrects the problem.
+But detection isn't prevention, and the root cause rarely turns out to be a misconfigured tool.
+It's human behavior compounding a permissioning gap.
+In practice, users copy production data into sandboxes, reuse credentials, or point agents directly at prod because it's easier.
 Once the data lands somewhere with broader access, the role-based access controls that governed it in production stop mattering.

 "This type of work should be very binary," Bansal said.
 "If someone has access, they have access.
 But if they dump that data into the sandbox, then role-based access control goes in vain because now the data is somewhere everybody has access to it."